IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“The God of the Old Testament is arguably the most unpleasant character in all fiction: jealous and proud of it; a petty, unjust, unforgiving control-freak; a vindictive, bloodthirsty ethnic cleanser; a misogynistic, homophobic, racist, infanticidal, genocidal, filicidal, pestilential, megalomaniacal, sadomasochistic, capriciously malevolent bully.”

 ― <a href="https://en.wikipedia.org/wiki/Richard_Dawkins" target="_blank">Richard Dawkins</a>

+>“Mahavira, the Jain patriarch, surpassed the morality of the Bible with a single sentence: "Do not injure, abuse, oppress, enslave, insult, torment, torture, or kill any creature or living being."
+Imagine how different our world might be if the Bible contained this as its central precept.”

+>“Jainism actually is a religion of peace.
+The core principle of Jainism is non-violence.
+Gandhi got his non-violence from the Jains.
+The crazier you get as a Jain, the less we have to worry about you.
+Jain extremists are paralysed by their pacifism.
+Jain extremists can't take their eyes off the ground when they walk lest they step on an ant … Needless to say they are vegetarian.”

+― <a href="https://en.wikipedia.org/wiki/Sam_Harris" target="_blank">Sam Harris</a>

 >“How easy it is to make people believe a lie, and hard it is to undo that work again!”
 (Often paraphrased as “It's easier to fool people than to convince them that they have been fooled.”)